andreatramacere/jetset/doc/new_release.rst

   - Dominguez & Saldana-Lopez (2023) [Dominguez2023]_, [Saldana-Lopez2021]_

-- Improved EC computation for large angles
+- Improved EC computation for large angles for anisotropic external fields

 - Added convenience methods for conical jet and EC fields:

   - method :meth:`.JetBase.make_conical_jet` class will set parameters dependencies to have  conical jet constraining the blob radius

   - method :meth:`.JetBase.set_EC_dependencies` class  will set parameters dependencies to have scaling relations between BLR and DT radius and disk luminosity

-- Improved dependent parameters:: handling of astropy units has been improved  the functional dependency of the parameters
+- Improved dependent parameters: handling of astropy units has been improved  the functional dependency of the parameters

 - Improved serialization: saved models will not break if astropy or numba break their interface in future releases